Video game emulators

 the iPhone to sit in a craddle that has dedicated controller buttons on it.
 This is a mock up

 image of what it will look like.
-It is not know when, if ever, this device will be for sale.

 There is a video of it in action.
 The actual unit will be black, not white as demonstrated.